MANAGING Accounts receivable

 Visiativ

-Thanks to the various indicators we have set up, we are now able to measure DSO, in particular that linked to disputes, the rate of promised payments, the level of liquidity, payment times by customer category… Above all, they enable us to track changes and measure the impact of customer receivables management decisions on outstandings and cash flow.
+Thanks to the various indicators we have set up, we are now able to measure DSO, in particular that linked to disputes, the rate of promises to pay, the level of liquidity, payment times by customer category… Above all, they enable us to track changes and measure the impact of customer receivables management decisions on balance and cash flow.

 Coordinator Sales Administration Group